Manish Kaushik (boxer)

 Subedar Manish Kaushik (born 11 January 1996) is an Indian boxer who completes in the lightweight division.
-He is employed with Indian Army as a Junior Commissioned Officer (JCO).
+Manish fights out of Devsar, a village in the Bhiwani district of Haryana.

 Kaushik won the gold medal at the Doha International Boxing Tournament, in his first international appearance.
 Two years later, Manish won gold at the 2017 National Boxing Games.
 Manish Kaushik later went to represent India in 2018 Commonwealth Games, winning the silver medal.
+Manish Kaushik won abronze in the 63 kg category at AIBA Boxing World Championship 2019.
 He represented India in the lightweight division in the 2020 Summer Olympics.

-Manish hails from the village of Devsar in the Bhiwani district of Haryana.
-Manish Kaushik won abronze in the 63 kg category at World Championships.
+Manish is a Junior Commissioned Officer (JCO) in the Indian Army.

 Early life and debut in boxing

 Manish Kaushik was born on 11 January 1996 in Devsar village, 5 kilometers (3.1 mi) from Bhiwani, Haryana in Hindu family.
 His father, Somdutt Sharma, is a farmer, while his mother is a homemaker.
 Kaushik did his primary schooling in Devsar, Haryana and secondary schooling in Bhiwani and finally received a bachelor's degree from Govt.
 College of Education, Bhiwani. kaushik rose as early as 4 a.m. to balance his training and studies.
 In order to ensure a better life for their underprivileged family, Kaushik decided to learn boxing.
 In 2008, boxer Jitender Kumar participated in the 2008 Summer Olympics inspiring Manish Kaushik to pursue boxing.
 Kaushik succeeded in entering the Indian Army.
 In 2016 with his boxing credentials, Kaushik, boxing grew from an interest and passion to a career choice.
 Manish Kaushik became the Indian National Champion after defeating the defending champion Shiva Thapa in 2017.